Top

 Lubbock County Drug Possession Lawyer

-Charged with Drug Possession in Lubbock County, TX?
+Charged With Drug Possession in Lubbock County, TX?

 If you’re facing drug possession charges in Lubbock County, it’s vital to have a skilled attorney by your side who understands the complexities of Texas drug laws.
 At Cofer & Connelly, PLLC, our experienced criminal defense team is ready to fight for your rights, protect your future, and help you navigate the legal system with confidence.
 Texas takes drug possession offenses seriously, but with the right defense, you may be able to avoid or minimize penalties.